zpbappi/gulp-chutzpah/README.md

 Here are the options again with their default values:

 - `executable` : __Required__. "/path/to/chutzpah.console.exe".
+- `isSettingsFile` : __Conditionally required__.
+Must set to `true` when using chutzpah settings files to specify test files and/or other settings.
+Detail about the json settings file can be found [here](https://github.com/mmanela/chutzpah/wiki/Chutzpah.json-Settings-File). *Important:*  when this value is set to `true`, all other settings are ignored (except of course, executable).
+Default is `false`.
 - `nologo` : Do not show the copyright message.
 Default is `false`.
 - `silent` : Do not output running test count.
 Default is `false`.
 - `teamcity` : Forces TeamCity mode (normally auto-detected).
 Default is `false`.